limosek/prestashop-cli/README.md

 $ . env.sh
 $ {pslist|psget|psprops|psupdate|psdel|psenable|psdisable} [options]
 ```
-If you use env.sh, autocompletion is working automaticaly so you can use TAB.
+If you use env.sh, autocompletion is working automatically so you can use TAB.
 If you run command without parameters, it will show help options.
 You can even use --help to get more help.

-If you want to use this utilities offten and you do not want to run env.sh any time:
+If you want to use this utilities often and you do not want to run env.sh any time:
 ```
 $ sh $PWD/env.sh install >>~/.profile
 ```